 The software used is Fusion 360 and you can get the STL files from Thingiverse.
-Make sure that you use the vernier calipers correctly as the measurements are important so that the electronic component can be assembled properly in the box so that there is no noise and disturbance in the quality of the sound.
-Print it out: In Bhagwandeens version of mini Bluetooth speakers the filament used is CC Tree PLA of 1.75 mm, layer height of 0.32 mm and 50 percent infill.
-The 3D model for the speaker box, designed by the tinkerer on Fusion 360, is a relatively quick 5 hour 3D print.
+Therefore, make sure that you use the vernier calipers correctly as the measurements are important.
+So that the electronic component can be assembled properly in the box.
+Hence, there is no noise and disturbance in the quality of the sound.
+Print it out: In Bhagwandeens version of mini Bluetooth speakers.
+The filament used is CC Tree PLA of 1.75 mm, layer height of 0.32 mm and 50 percent infill.
+The 3D model for the speaker box, designed by the tinkerer on Fusion 360.
+Therefore it is a relatively quick 5 hour 3D print.

 After the soldering process simply uses the hot glue gun to assemble the electronic elements into the 3D Printed speaker box.
 The speaker enclosure is designed in such a way that it is easy to open and shut the box without any problem.

 The speaker isn’t extremely loud, but it does produce a fair amount of volume.
 It’s an intermediate project that does require some time and maker skills, but it also seems like a nice undertaking for a beginner looking to get familiar with soldering, or even a more experienced maker who wants a fun and useful project for the weekend.
 Either way, you can bring your favorite sounds right to your own DIY speaker box and get speakers of your own designs and you can even customize it.
 I hope this 3D printed Bluetooth speaker is perfect for music lovers.